This guidance covers the two main categories of right that can be entered in a title sheet.

 View further guidance on prescriptive claimants.

 Whilst the question on the form relates specifically to unregistered plots, we will enter a prescriptive servitude on to the land register as part of an application to register a deed that transfers title to the whole of a registered plot or part of a registered plot.
 Where this is the case, and the servitude is not referred to in the register, the existence of the servitude should be disclosed in the ‘Further Information’ field of the form and, where appropriate, a plan identifying the extent of the servitude should be enclosed with the application to enable the Keeper to include it in the title sheet and delineate it on the cadastral map.

 There is no requirement for additional evidence, such as an affidavit or court decree to be exhibited with the application.
-The Keeper will accept the agent’s certification by signing the application form that a servitude has been properly constituted.
+The Keeper will accept the agent’s certification, provided by submitting the application form that a servitude has been properly constituted.
 Applicants should note that they and their solicitor or legal advisers have a duty to ensure that the Keeper does not inadvertently make the register inaccurate as a result of an application.
 Therefore, they should be satisfied that the servitude right has been made unchallengeable under the terms of the 1973 Act.